 The easyJet flight from Dubrovnik across the Adriatic to Naples took one hour, two hours if you include the time difference.

-Time difference as a concept is elegant.
+As a concept, time difference is elegant.
 But it can be baffling if you're an average student, or you still believe the earth is flat, or both.
-I was watching late-evening football when my eldest grandchild Diana asked me casually what was the time in London.
-She was in Year 6 at the time and her question could well be a pick-up line from Roblox, but I was stunned nonetheless.
-When I was her age, I was top of my class, but the world was flat.
+I was watching late-evening football on Astro when my eldest grandchild Diana asked me casually what was the time in London.
+She was in Primary Year 6 at the time and her question could well be a pick-up line from Roblox, but I was stunned nonetheless.
+When I was her age, I was top of my class, but, as far as I can remember, the world was flat.

-Anyway, the journey from the airport to downtown Napoli was decidedly disheartening.
-No scenery, no structure to inspire.
-Nothing particularly mouth-watering, except for our typically talkative Italian taxi driver named Francisco.
+The journey from the airport to downtown Napoli was decidedly disheartening.
+No worthy scenery, no structure to inspire.
+Nothing particularly mouth-watering, except for our typically talkative and talented Italian taxi driver named Francisco.

-I provided all the provocation and he just opened up and soon was all ahead of himself, verbally attacking his own country, its crippling culture, his own wife, and Meloni, the PM.
+I provided all the provocation and he just opened up.
+Soon he was well ahead of himself, verbally attacking his own country, its crippling culture, his own wife, and Meloni, the PM.
 According to him she's a living fascist (Meloni, not his wife).
-The word "Fascist" is never easy to vocalize, but this Italian driver pulled it off perfectly.
+The word "Fascist" is never easy to vocalize, but this plebeian taxi driver pulled it off perfectly.

 We finally reached our apartment at 24, via Firenze.
-Our host, Fabio, greeted us, and he and Francisco hugged and kissed - a scene straight out of The Godfather.
+Our host, Fabio, greeted us, and he and Francisco hugged and kissed.
+I'd watched a similar scene in The Godfather.
 We had to use four different keys and codes to four different doors to finally open our apartment door.

 My wife squirmed at the sight of hordes of what looked like African migrants nonchalantly cruising by.
 I thought she was overreacting, as always.

-Francisco kindly left us his number just in case we need his help during our stay.
+Francisco left us his number just in case we need his help during our stay.
+So thoughtful.
 Thank you, bro.
 I still keep his number (393281966102).

-I'd been in Italy before, only you can never get enough.
+I'd been here before, I mean Italy, not Naples, but you can never get enough.
 Aida loves Italy, Sarah I'm not sure, maybe Uniqlo.
-Together we'd explored almost all the famous sights in the top half, from Rome all the way to Venice and Lake Como.
-The two-night stay at a lovely hilltop farmhouse in Tuscany was outrageously out of this world.
+Together we'd explored almost all the famous sights in the top half, from Rome all the way through gorgeous Tuscan towns to Lake Como.
+The two-night stay at a lovely hilltop farmhouse outside Siena was outrageously out of this world.

-But Naples is a different kettle of fish.
+But Naples was a sad state of affairs.
 It's definitely not your regular Italy.
-Down and depressed, it's chaotic, frantic and almost colourless.
-Via Firenze and all around it looked pretty much a basket case of abandon and neglect.
+Down and depressed, it's chaotic, frantic and comparatively colourless.
+A glimpse of Via Firenze and all around it, you could only picture a basket case of abandon and neglect.
 And to think that we'd be holing up here for the next three days.

 Napoli - Not Bad (12 July)

-After a day touring the city centre, it gradually dawned on me that Naples wasn't without its own charm and charisma.
-This place was vibrant, original and unpretentious.
-People here shouted and celebrated for no apparent reason.
+After a day touring the city centre, it gradually dawned on me that Naples wasn't without its own chunks of charm and charisma.
+This place was vibrant, raw and unpretentious, with people shouting and celebrating for no apparent reason.
+Bitten by its spontaneous energy, we decided to join the commotion, and ended the day on a high.

-At every turn, you'd crash into flags, cut-outs, banners or just anything bearing the face of Diego Maradona, an unapologetic expression of the Neapolitans' undying love and adulation toward their adopted son and dead demigod.
+At every turn, you'd crash into flags, cut-outs, banners, murals or just anything bearing the face of Diego Maradona, the world's finest footballer ever.
+It's the Neapolitans' unapologetic way of honouring the memory of their adopted son and saviour.
+Italians, along with the Kelantanese, are such a passionate and romantic lot.

-It took us half a day to travel through the busy via Toledo tourist stretch and the bustling historic quarter with its quaint courtyards, alleyways, cathedrals and street stalls.
-We just took our time to navigate through carts of fresh fish and fruits, and admire the Neapolitan daily life unfolding at its own pace right before us.
+It took us half a day to roam the crowded via Toledo tourist stretch and the adjacent historic quarter or centro storico with its quaint and stylish courtyards and cathedrals.
+We just took our time to walk the alleyways and navigate around carts of fresh fish and fruits, and stopped to admire the Neapolitan daily life unfolding at its own pace, right before us.

-And, of course, there was always enough time left for my wife to wave my Wise card on some linen scarfs and stuff.
-These were genuine Italian made and sold by polite Italian artisans and shopkeepers at retiree-friendly prices.
-I thought they were good value and I'd have no complaint if she bought maybe one or two pieces to show off.
+And, of course, there was always enough time left for my wife to wave my Wise card on some linens and stuff.
+These were genuine Italian made, store branded and sold by polite Italian artisans and boutique owners at retiree-friendly prices.
+I thought they were good value and I'd not file any complaint if she bought maybe one or two pieces to show off.

-Apparently at her age (and weight), it was easy to get swayed by the riot of colours, broad flowers and free sizes.
-I'd to remind her that she didn't have to buy every single thing in the shop.
-And I also cautioned her that we were running low on Celebrex, and her knees could collapse.
+Apparently at her age (and weight), it was easy to get swayed by the riot of tones, broad flowers and free sizes.
+I cautioned her that we were running low on Celebrex and her knees could collapse in no time.
 It was a lost cause, I knew, but I'd to try everything.

-This retail workout proved to be highly transformative for her, with yesterday's feints of fright and fear now all but gone for good.
+This retail workout proved to be highly transformative, with her feints of fright and fear yesterday now all but gone for good.

 Naples has long been a makeweight and an undercard to the more glorified Rome, Venice, Milan and Florence.
 This is unfortunate because three of the Italy's celebrated sights - Pompeii, Vesuvius and the Amalfi Coast - are right at its doorstep.
-We'd only one day left, so it's impossible to conquer all three even if my arteries weren't blocked.
+But we'd only one day left, so it's impossible to conquer even without my heart blockages.

-You've to be physically fit to trample on the expansive Pompeii ruins.
+You've to be physically fast and furious to trample on the expansive Pompeii ruins.
 With my wife's bended knees, it's out of question.
-Plus you've to hire an archeologist or join a tour group to really understand what Pompeii is all about.
+Plus you've to hire an archeologist or join a tour group to really make sense of Pompeii.
 Italy has had more than its fair share of artists and inventors, so the archeologist could well be a dentist.

-Vesuvius is still an active volcano.
-It erupted two thousand years ago and completely buried Pompeii.
-It wouldn't rupture again any time soon, but who really knew.
-To enjoy Vesuvius, you need to walk and hike and climb up and repeat the process on the way down.
+Since Vesuvius erupted only recently (about two thousand years ago), the Italian scientists and bookies have all agreed that it won't rupture again any time soon, at least not while we were in nearby Naples.
+But to enjoy Vesuvius, you need a pair of Hoka to walk and hike and climb up and repeat on the way down.
 No, not this time, not next time.

 So we headed to the safest and easiest one - Amalfi.